cycfi/q/docs/hello_universe.md

 bandwidth limited square wave synthesizer with ADSR envelope that controls an amplifier and a resonant filter and control the note-on and note-off using MIDI?
 Sounds good?
-This example is complete and self-contained in one .cpp file, yet still kept as simple as possible to highlight the ease of use.
+This example is complete and self-contained in one .cpp file, kept as simple as possible to highlight the ease-of-use.

 :point_right: &nbsp; The full example can be found here:
 [example/square_synth.cpp](https://github.com/cycfi/Q/blob/master/example/square_synth.cpp).